TobiasHoll/powerline/README.md

           status_command i3status
       }

-with these two lines (you may want to adjust the height and the font size):
+with this line (you may want to adjust the height and the font size):

-      exec_always --no-startup-id pkill -f 'python .*powerline-lemonbar\.py'
-      exec_always --no-startup-id sleep .1 && powerline-lemonbar.py --i3 --height 16 -- -b -f "DejaVu Sans Mono for Powerline-10" -f "FontAwesome-10"
+      exec --no-startup-id powerline-lemonbar --i3 --height 16 -- -b -f "DejaVu Sans Mono for Powerline-10" -f "FontAwesome-10" -a 40